McBaumwolle/trakt-data-restore/README.md

 # trakt-data-restore
-Simple python scripts to format any trakt data from the app cache or browser localstorage after 07.11.2022.
+Simple python scripts to format any trakt data from the app-cache or browser-localstorage after the 07.11.2022 downtime of `trakt.tv`.

 ## how to use
 0. (setup Python)